 - Since its opening in 1969, almost every school-age child in the region has felt the influence of Hallmark through Kaleidoscope, a place where creativity is sparked and nurtured for Kansas City area kids – and where scraps from Hallmark manufacturing are put to colorful, creative use.
 Free to schools and family session visitors, Kaleidoscope is a gift of creativity to Kansas City and the surrounding region.

-Reaching beyond Kansas City, Hallmark donates customized cards to the health departments of 29 participating states as a reminder of immunization recommendations from the U.S. Centers for Disease Control and Prevention.
+Hallmark also donates customized cards to the health departments of more than two dozen states as a reminder of immunization recommendations from the U.S. Centers for Disease Control and Prevention.
 The cards convey good wishes on the birth of a baby and include a detachable section where parents may keep the child’s immunization record.
 Each participating state coordinates delivery of the cards through hospitals, county health departments or direct mail.